 For Melee's 1 Player mode, there's the C-stick acting as a camera control.
 This removes a vital control option, introducing an element of Fake Difficulty in Melee's 1 Player mode, in exchange for a useless camera control that will only distort your vision of the screen and aid The All-Seeing A.I..

 Tripping.
 Whenever a character dashes, they may, by completely random chance, trip over and leave themselves vulnerable.
 While a disruptive annoyance in general, this commonly causes players to trip and get hit by attacks they would have avoided otherwise to no fault of their own.
+This only applies to random tripping, not forced tripping caused by attacks, as the latter is triggered by players and can be part of legitimate strategies.
+There was much rejoicing when random tripping was removed from the fourth game.

 "Autosnap" ledges, which made ledges much easier to grab and allowed characters to grab them from much farther away, to a degree that is commonly seen as a Game Breaker.